 Grades: Grading is based on a mastery model.
 Students are expected to keep track of their performance throughout the semester and seek guidance from available sources.
-For Connect assignments (i.e., quizzes, SmartBook assignments) please email me using Canvas (erin.austin@uta.edu).
-For information on writing assignments (i.e., paper assignments) please email your academic coaches, as they grade these assignments.
+For Connect and writing assignments (i.e., quizzes, SmartBook assignments) please email me using Canvas (erin.austin@uta.edu).
 I make it a policy not to "bump" any final grade up to the next higher grade.
 Please do not ask me to do otherwise.
 If you want a specific grade, then you need to put in the effort necessary to obtain said grade.
 Please keep in mind, the lowest 2 grades for SmartBook assignments and the two lowest quiz grades will be dropped.
 Therefore, your grade is already "bumped" at the end of the semester.